vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 ---

 ## Integration
-Here are how to integrate React Java Server with awesome technologies.
+Here is how to integrate React Java Server with awesome technologies.

 ### I/O Platform
 As covered in installation section, installing React Java Server on the specific platform is simply to create `Server` and have it consume HTTP exchange and WebSocket produced by the specific platform.
 Here I/O Platform stands for full-stack application framework like Play and Spring, micro framework like Grizzly and Spark and raw server like Servlet and Netty.